 - Raw or pasteurized

-Keep in mind that when it comes to honey, you most likely get what you pay for, meaning that most general products found on grocery store shelves are pretty much just high fructose corn syrup.
+Keep in mind that when it comes to manuka honey benefits, you most likely get what you pay for, meaning that most general products found on grocery store shelves are pretty much just high fructose corn syrup.
 If you want decent honey, your local health food store or online shopping is pretty much your only choice.

 - B vitamins (B6, thiamin, niacin, riboflavin, pantothenic acid)